D. T. Suzuki: Education

 Carus himself had written a book offering an insight into, and overview of, Buddhism, titled The Gospel of Buddha.
 Soyen Shaku wrote the introduction, and Suzuki translated the book into Japanese.
 At this time, around the turn of the century, quite a number of Westerners and Asians (Carus, Shaku, and Suzuki included) were involved in the worldwide Buddhist revival that had begun slowly in the 1880s.

 Marriage

 In 1911, Suzuki married Beatrice Erskine Lane Suzuki, a Radcliffe graduate and theosophist with multiple contacts with the Baháʼí Faith both in America and in Japan.
 Later Suzuki himself joined the Theosophical Society Adyar and was an active theosophist.
+Beatrice died in 1939.

+Late life in America

+Although Suzuki was already 79 years old in 1949, he accepted an invitation to lecture at Columbia University in that year, and his fame in the United States began to spread.
+From 1952 to 1957 he was a frequent lecturer at Columbia, at one point rising to the position of adjunct professor.
+His frequent travel at his advanced age was assisted by a young Japanese-American Columbia student, Mihoko Okamura (1935–2023), who approached him after a 1952 lecture and offered to serve as his secretary.
+In 1957 he was profiled in Vogue, Time, and The New Yorker, propelling him to national fame in the United States.
+This was followed in 1958 by a long-form article about Zen in Mademoiselle, several academic publications on Zen to which Suzuki was invited to contribute, and the publication of the novel The Dharma Bums, which immortalized the appropriation of Zen by Jack Kerouac, Gary Snyder and other members of the Beat Generation.

+Suzuki retired in 1960 but continued to write about Zen until his death in Japan in 1966.
+He was attended on his deathbed by Mihoko Okamura.